DataDog/integrations-extras/postman/README.md

 ### Configuration

 1. Generate an API key from the Datadog Integrations> API tab
-2. Log into your Postman Account
+2. Log into your Postman account.
 3. Go to Home > Integrations > Browse All Integrations
 4. Click on the Datadog Integration
 5. Choose the Postman Monitor for which the metrics need to be analysed